Uzbekistan

 Time for a long downhill stretch of over 30kms that cuts through the arable farmland.
 The terrain varies from unsurfaced (though not overly technical) to asphalt.

-On reaching Zartepa, we’ve a few more easy kms to cover, weaving alongside pomegranate and apple orchards before enjoying a very well-deserved picnic lunch in one of the small villages.
-After lunch and it’s all aboard the support vehicle for the 3-3.5 hour journey to spectacular Samarkand.
+On reaching Zartepa, we’ve a few more easy kms to cover, weaving alongside pomegranate and apple orchards, before enjoying a very well-deserved picnic lunch in one of the small villages.
+After lunch, it’s all aboard the support vehicle for the 3-3.5 hour journey to spectacular Samarkand.
 Our accommodation for the next two nights is situated in a quiet area of the city and within walking distance of some of the major sights.
 We round off the day with an evening meal taken at one of our favourite restaurants.

 Accommodation: Modern 3* Hotel.
 All rooms en-suite with A/C.

-Show Profile- Meals: Breakfast
+• Meals: Breakfast

 Accommodation: Modern 3* Hotel.
 All rooms en-suite with A/C.

-- Meals: Breakfast
+• Meals: Breakfast

-- Ascent: 130 Metres Approx.
+• Ascent: 130 Metres Approx.

 Accommodation: Simple comfortable hotel.
 All rooms en-suite with A/C.

-Show Profile- Meals: Breakfast, lunch, dinner
+• Meals: Breakfast, lunch, dinner

-- Ascent: 320 Metres Approx.
+• Ascent: 230 Metres Approx.

-Simple yet cozy, these traditional Kazakh round felt tents are a fun place to stay and offer a great insight into life on the Silk Road.
-Our evening meal is taken at the camp post-sunset and with the cycling section of the trip now complete, sharing a drink with your fellow riders and local support crew and guides is a wonderful way to celebrate your cycling achievement.
+Simple yet cozy, these traditional Kazakh, round, felt tents are a fun place to stay and offer a great insight into life on the Silk Road.
+Our evening meal is taken at the camp post-sunset, and with the cycling section of the trip now complete, sharing a drink with your fellow riders and local support crew and guides is a wonderful way to celebrate your cycling achievement.
 We round off the day around the campfire listening to an Akyn (local musician).

-Show Profile- Meals: Breakfast
+• Meals: Breakfast

-Sunrise at the yurt camp tends to be a special time so rising early is a must!
-After breakfast we leave our desert surroundings for the transfer (3-4 hours) to Bukhara.
-On the way we make a quick stop at the Rabat Malik Caravanserai a 11th Century fortified inn that was an important hub for traders along the silk road, due to its underground water cistern.
-Our aim is to get to Bukhara around early afternoon affording us some time today to commence our exploration of this amazing city.
-Unlike Samarkand, the main sites here are mainly focused around the well-preserved old town which makes it a wonderful place in which to wander or simply sit and watch the world go by.
-What’s more it’s quiet due to its pedestrianised walkways and the fact that the only vehicles allowed here are bicycles, low-powered Uzbek e-bikes or e-mopeds.
+Unlike Samarkand, the main sites of Bukhara are mainly focused around the well-preserved old town, which makes it a wonderful place in which to wander or simply sit and watch the world go by.
+What’s more, it’s quiet due to its pedestrianised walkways and the fact that the only vehicles allowed here are bicycles, low-powered Uzbek e-bikes or e-mopeds.

 Accommodation: Modern 3* Hotel.
 All rooms en-suite with A/C.

-- Meals: Breakfast
+• Meals: Breakfast

-Our first point of interest is Bolo-House situated at the Square Registan.
-It is known also as the Mosque of forty columns and although a lesser-visited site it can rightly be considered one of the most beautiful and luxurious sights in Bukhara.
 A short stroll away, but a million miles away from the trinkets, carpets and tourist trappings of the centre is the immense Xaridinqiz Barakali Bo’Lsin (Central Bazaar).
 It’s a wonderful place to wander around, practice your best Uzbeki and check out the vast array of small stores selling fruit, spices, bread, vegetables, sweets.
 In fact – everything and anything!

-- Meals: Breakfast
+• Meals: Breakfast

 Understanding Profiles